-- A variety of campus events and lectures, including special access to and photo ops with guest speakers and performers
+- A variety of campus events and lectures, including reserved seating, special access to and photo ops with guest speakers and performers

 Your contributions help us transform our students’ lives and prepare them to make meaningful contributions to a diverse, global society.
-Thank you for your support!
+Thank you for leading us into a bright future!

 As a first-generation college student, my entire family shares in my success.
 My achievements inspire my younger siblings and everyone who comes after me.
 The generous people who made my scholarships possible will see a return on their investment for many years to come.Jaime Ruiz ’20